 In this keynote talk, Baris Sarialioglu set’s out to assist software testers to carry out paradigm shifts in their mind-set about Software Testing and Software Tester's role.
 He’ll help you set practical standards for the future of the software testing profession, with a special focus on User Centricity, User Experience (UX) and Usability Testing.

 Delivering good quality with trainees in your team

 Working with trainees with no prior testing experience is always an exciting up-and-down rollercoaster of high expectations, set goals, hard work, emotional reviews & retrospectives and floating quality results.
 But is it possible to achieve everlasting and good quality of your software products while on boarding new trainees, in just a few weeks and enabling them to be productive, successful and happy?

-Told from the experiences of a test manager and QA lead, working for a company who supports vocational training of the future IT professionals, Maja Schreiner will tell a story of delivering good quality while coaching new trainees in testing every 6 months.
+Told from the experiences of a QA lead, working for a company who supports vocational training of the future IT professionals, Maja Schreiner will tell a story of delivering good quality while coaching new trainees in testing every 6 months.